 Intentional Peer Support

-Working on the model devised by Shery Mead, we have trained a number of people who use mental health services in Sutton as Intentional Peer Support Workers.
-In a pilot project, that soon became a permanent arrangement, our Peer Support Workers provided a service twice a week to Sutton Hospital, working with patients on the psychiatric ward.
-Sutton Hospital wards have closed, and the Sutton beds are currently at Springfield hospital in Tooting Bec.
+Working on the model devised by Shery Mead, we have trained a number of people who use mental health services in Sutton as Intentional Peer Support Workers (IPSWs).

-Intentional Peer Support workers are people who have personal experience of mental distress and of using mental health services.
+IPSWs are people who have personal experience of mental distress and of using mental health services.
 They offer mutual support to anyone who feels that it may be helpful to talk about their own experience of mental distress and mental health services with someone who has been there too.
+Thus establishing a mutually beneficial relationship, which is both supportive and moves towards personal goals.

 Out of Hours Support